Opal Storage Specification

 The Opal Storage Specification is a set of specifications for features of data storage devices (such as hard disk drives and solid state drives) that enhance their security.
 For example, it defines a way of encrypting the stored data so that an unauthorized person who gains possession of the device cannot see the data.
 That is, it is a specification for self-encrypting drives (SED).

 The specification is published by the Trusted Computing Group Storage Workgroup.

-SSC Overview
+Overview

-The Opal SSC (Security Subsystem Class) is an implementation profile for Storage Devices built to:
+The Opal SSC (Security Subsystem Class) is an implementation profile for Storage Devices (SD) built to: